 |5 Will the UK be within the scope of the co-operation and consistency mechanism under Chapter VII GDPR?||No||No||Yes|

 |6 Will UK businesses be able to transfer personal data to non-EEA countries or territories?||Yes, subject to the existing restrictions||Yes, subject to the existing restrictions||Yes, subject to the existing restrictions|

 |7 What else do businesses need to consider in relation to the relevant data protection frameworks?||N/A||See here||N/A|

 |8 Where can you find further guidance?||See here||See here||N/A|

 During the transition / implementation period (which begins on the Exit Date and runs until 31 December 2020, with the option to extend), the UK commits to applying EU data protection law (i.e. the GDPR, e-privacy directive etc) where:

 - personal data of data subjects outside of the UK is processed in the UK; and

 - EU data protection law applied to the processing of such data before the end of the transition period.

 (Article 71 (Draft Withdrawal Agreement))

-This provision works to preserve the “status quo” data protection position for at least the next two years, save that:
+This provision works to preserve the "status quo" data protection position at least until the end of the transition period, save that: